What is Deferred Revenue?

-Let’s look at a detailed example of the accounting entries a company would make when deferred revenue is created and then depleted.
+Let’s look at a detailed example of the accounting entries a company makes when deferred revenue is created and then depleted.

 On August 1, Cloud Storage Co received a $1,200 payment for a one-year contract from a new client.
-Since the services are to be expensed over a year, the company must take a year to earn the revenue and divide it into monthly amounts of $100.
+Since the services are to be expensed over a year, the company must take the revenue and divide it into monthly amounts of $100.

 On August 1, the company would record a revenue of $0 on the income statement.
 On the balance sheet, cash would increase by $1,200 and a liability called deferred revenue of $1,200 would be created.

-The pattern would repeat each month until the end of 12 months when total revenue recognized over the period is $1,200, retained earnings are $1,200 and cash is $1,200.
+The pattern of recognizing $100 in revenue would repeat each month until the end of 12 months, when total revenue recognized over the period is $1,200, retained earnings are $1,200 and cash is $1,200.
 At that point, the deferred revenue from the transaction is now $0.

 Download CFI’s deferred revenue template to analyze the numbers on your own.

 The simple answer is that they are required to, due to the accounting principles of revenue recognition.
 Just as expenses are accrued and smoothed out over time, so are revenues.

 The timing of payments from customers can be volatile and unpredictable, so it makes sense to ignore the timing of the cash payment and recognize revenue when it is earned.

 Cash from operating activities

 We’ve seen what happens to the income statement and balance sheet.
 Now, let’s look at the impact on the cash flow statement.